bUnit-dev/bUnit/docs/site/docs/verification/verify-component-state.md

 # Verifying the state of a component

-The instance of a component under test is available through the <xref:Bunit.IRenderedComponent`1.Instance> property on the <xref:Bunit.IRenderedComponent`1> type.
+The instance of a component under test is available through the <xref:Bunit.IRenderedComponent`1.AccessInstance> method on the <xref:Bunit.IRenderedComponent`1> type.
 When using the <xref:Bunit.TestContext>'s `Render<TComponent>()` method, this is the type returned.

 In `.razor` based tests, using the <xref:Bunit.TestContext>'s <xref:Bunit.TestContext.Render``1(RenderFragment)> method also returns an <xref:Bunit.IRenderedComponent`1> (as opposed to the <xref:Bunit.TestContext.Render(RenderFragment)> method which returns the more simple <xref:Bunit.IRenderedFragment>).